 Other areas allow horseback riding, bicycling, and so on.
 Some of the other activities that you could also enjoy at the park include photography, free ranger programs, splashing in Medano Creek, hunting, junior ranger program, accessible activities, and fishing.

 You are allowed to bring your tail-wagger into the park to join in on the fun and learning that you will experience.
-That said, it is important to realize that you must follow the strict park rules that are set to allow visitors to protect park resources, other visitors, pets and everyone else.
+That said, it's important to realize that you must follow the strict park rules that are set to allow visitors to protect park resources, other visitors, pets and everyone else.